As the most transformative force in generations, the coronavirus pandemic of 2020 drove seismic shifts in how people shop and pay.

 Global online sales skyrocketed 71% year-over-year in the second quarter of 2020.8

 With consumers’ move to online shopping, businesses are offering their customers more ways to receive their items and pay through expanded omnichannel experiences.
 For example, Target, one of the largest U.S. retailers, now offers customers same-day delivery, in-store pickup, and contactless curbside pickup for orders placed online or in its app.
 And Target is not alone.
 Other businesses, large and small, are following suit.
-In Canada, Best Buy was a stand out, as they reimagined retail through new options for online pre-pay and in-store and curbside pick-up, as well as online virtual consultations for customers.

 The reason businesses are doubling down on developing an omnichannel strategy is to offer a first-class shopping experience that lets customers shop, pay and review their purchases the way they want, according to J.J.
 Kieley, vice president, payments consulting group, United States and Latin America at American Express.